Fad Gadget: Legacy and influence

-Despite a lack of commercial success, Fad Gadget was regarded as a pioneer in synth-pop, electro and industrial music.
-He influenced bands and artists such as Depeche Mode, Vince Clarke (of Erasure), Boy George (of Culture Club), Information Society, cEvin Key (of Skinny Puppy), Liars, The Twilight Sad, DJ Premier, and Suicide Commando.
+Despite a lack of commercial success, Fad Gadget is regarded as a pioneer in synth-pop, electro and industrial music.
+He influenced bands and artists such as Depeche Mode, Vince Clarke (of Erasure), Boy George (of Culture Club), Information Society, cEvin Key (of Skinny Puppy), Liars, The Twilight Sad, and DJ Premier.
+EBM band Suicide Commando also credit him with influencing their sound in an interview with journalist Ramona Depares.

-John Frusciante (of the Red Hot Chili Peppers) listed Fad Gadget's Under the Flag in his top 40 favorite albums of all time.

-His album Gag was ranked #76 in Treblezine's list of "The Top 100 Best Post-Punk Albums".
+His album Gag was ranked number 76 in Treblezine's list of "The Top 100 Best Post-Punk Albums".